What Does a Labor Attorney Do?

 A labor attorney assists clients with legal issues stemming from the relationship between employers and employees.
 They interpret and advise clients on wage and hour laws, workplace safety, laws regarding rest and breaks, disability and leave requirements, workplace harassment, discrimination, and wrongful termination.

 Labor attorneys can work for private firms, government agencies, labor unions, or on staff for companies, and can represent either employers or workers or both.
-Some Labor attorneys litigate labor and employment cases in court, while others draft, consult on, and review company policies and employee handbooks.
-Labor attorneys can also argue cases before the Equal Employment Opportunity Commission (EEOC).
+Some labor attorneys litigate labor and employment cases in court, while others draft, consult on, and review company policies and employee handbooks.
+Labor attorneys may also argue cases before the Equal Employment Opportunity Commission (EEOC).

 Labor attorneys represent clients who have legal issues with their employer or employees.
 They handle cases involving workplace safety, disability, employee leave, workplace harassment, discrimination, wrongful termination, and more.
 Labor attorneys should have expertise in written and verbal communication, strong knowledge of state and federal laws, and excellent research and negotiation skills.
 [Your Company Name] is hiring an experienced labor attorney to expand our business.
 If you have experience representing employers or workers in labor disputes, you might be right for this role as a labor attorney.

 - Advise and counsel clients on legal issues stemming from the relationship between employers and employees

 - Litigate cases in court